 Who you want to or should name as a beneficiary will mostly likely change over time as circumstances change.
 Naming a beneficiary is part of an overall estate plan.
 Just as life changes, so should your estate plan.

 Beneficiary designations are an important part of that overall plan, so you want to make sure they are updated regularly.

-5. Not reviewing beneficiary designations with legal and financial advisers.
+5. Not reviewing your beneficiary choices with legal and financial advisers.

 How beneficiary designations should be filled out is part of an overall financial and estate plan.
 It’s best to involve your legal and financial advisers to determine what is best for your individual situation.